thosgood/this-weeks-finds/markdown/251-300/week278.md

 "Red supergiants" like Betelgeuse are different.
 Betelgeuse is about 20 times as massive as our Sun.
 Stars this big are rare, but they pump out a lot more dust.
-A well-studied example is α Herculis, known to some early astronomers as Ras Algethi.
+A well-studied example is $\alpha$ Herculis, known to some early astronomers as Ras Algethi.
 It's sort of small for a red supergiant, only 14 times the mass of our Sun.
 Some people classify it as a "bright giant" instead.
 It's part of a triple star system.
 It